savonet/book/audio.md

 ```

 By the way, if you do not want to loop over and over the file, and only play it
-once, you can use the operator `once` which takes a source as argument, plays
+once, you can use the operator `once`\indexop{once} which takes a source as argument, plays
 one song of this source, and becomes unavailable after that.

 ```{.liquidsoap include="liq/single-once.liq" from=1 to=-1}